suisei-cn/pvp/README.md

 ---

 Precise video playback on YouTube/Bilibili.
-We also generate the clip shell script (audio only by default), and you can easily get the clip running this on a machine with `youtube-dl` (for YouTube) or `yk-dl` (for Bilibili) as well as `ffmpeg`.
+We also generate the clip shell script (audio only by default), and you can easily get the clip running this on a machine with `youtube-dl` as well as `ffmpeg`.

 ## Feature